 All new parents should obtain CPR certification, if possible.
-Infant CPR classes are generally inexpensive, and depending on where you live, you can hopefully find a convenient one through a local hospital or other healthcare provider.
+Infant CPR classes are generally inexpensive, and depending on where you live, you can find a convenient one through a local hospital, the American Red Cross, or your healthcare provider.

 It’s important to understand the difference between CPR in infants and adults.
 More than 90 percent of infants who stop breathing still have a healthy heartbeat.
 This is different from adults, many of whom stop breathing because of a heart attack.
 As a result, cardiac resuscitation (the chest compressions that keep the heart pumping) are de-emphasized in infant CPR and instead rescuers focus on mouth-to-mouth breathing.

 It’s impossible to learn infant CPR without practice.
 Sign up for a course and get certified.

 Basic infant CPR practices include:

 - Check for responsiveness.
 If you think your baby is unconscious, flick the bottom of their feet to see if there is any reaction.

 - Call 9-1-1.
 Ideally, if someone else is present, that person can call and remain on the line while you administer CPR.
 You will need to stay on the phone with 9-1-1 the whole time.
 If you are alone, the general rule of thumb is to administer two minutes of CPR first and then call 9-1-1, stay on the line, and go back to CPR.